shakao/skillmap-game-of-life/activity1.md

 When you're ready to continue, click into the instructions tab again!

-Here we see a grid of cells, black is ‘alive’ and white is ‘dead’ and cells next to one another can ‘see’ each other.
+Here we see a grid of cells, black is 'alive' and white is 'dead' and cells next to one another can 'see' each other.
 Observe the game to see the rich patterns evolve in time.
 Try button **A** to pause and unpause.
 When paused you can use button **B** to step through one generation at a time.